 We all jumped up and ran outside just to make sure that it wasn’t a cruel hoax.
 For the first time in so long, I could feel the warmth on my cold cheeks, and everything seemed so much more alive.
 Even the birds were happy enough to sing about it.

-We were mostly just wanting to get outside, but we did have one mission on this particular journey: we were seeking out Dr. Ho, an old Chinese herbal doctor who has reached near-celebrity status somehow.
-He has been featured on BBC and in various magazines.
-Even National Geographic was here three weeks ago filming a special about him and his miracle herbal cures.
+We were mostly just wanting to get outside, but we did have one mission on this particular journey: we were seeking out Dr. Ho of Bai Sha, an old Chinese herbal doctor who has reached near-celebrity status.
+He has been featured on BBC and in various magazines around the world.
+Even National Geographic was here three weeks ago filming a special about him and his miraculous herbal cures!

-The ride through the countryside was spectacular, and doctor or no doctor, it was so nice to have some exercise.
+The ride through the countryside was spectacular, and doctor or no doctor, it was so nice to finally have some exercise.
 I forgot what the blue sky and mountains looked like.

-Once we reached Bai-sha, the good doctor was certainly easy enough to find.
-There were signs out front advertising all the TV shows and magazines in which he had been featured.
-Doctor Ho came outside to greet us, and there was no doubt that he was the real deal.
-The man looked the part; from his white stringy beard to his intelligent demeanor.
-His dark eyes shined with the enlightenment of someone who was doing what they had always known to do.
-If he had not been wearing a white doctor’s coat, he could have passed for Pai Mei or some other legendary kung fu master.
+Despite being a celebrity, Doctor Ho came outside to greet us shabby backpackers, and there was no doubt that he was the real deal.
+First, the man looked the part.
+He had the stringy white beard and intelligent demeanor you would expect from a Hollywood rendition.
+His dark eyes shined with the enlightenment of someone who was doing what they loved and had gathered vast intelligence.
+If he had not been wearing a white doctor’s coat, he could have passed for Pai Mei (as seen in Tarantino’s Kill Bill 2) or some other legendary kung fu master.

-The doctor spoke perfect English and invited us inside, where he gave us free herbal tea and chatted with us for a good 30 minutes.
-The walls were covered with postcards, thank you letters, and newspaper articles about him and his natural medicine.
+The doctor spoke perfect English and invited us inside.
+He offered us free herbal tea and chatted with us for a good 30 minutes.
+The walls were covered with postcards, thank you letters from cured patients, and newspaper articles about him and his natural medicine.